risk-first/website/introduction/Evaluating-Risk.md

 ![Pillars, From Rapid Development By Steve McConnell](images/generated/introduction/pillars_smc.png)

 The diagram above reproduces a figure from [Rapid Development](http://a.co/d/ddWGTB2) by Steve McConnell.
 This is _fine_, McConnell is structuring the process from the perspective of _delivering as quickly as possible_.
-However, here, I want to turn this on it's head.
+However, here, I want to turn this on its head.
 Software Development from a risk-first perspective is an under-explored technique, and I believe it offers some useful insights.
 So the aim here is to present the case for viewing software development like this:

 ![Pillars, re-arranged](images/generated/introduction/pillars_kite9.png)